Easy Summer Cleaning Tips

 Easy Summer Cleaning Tips For Bathrooms

-Four primary products can get all the dirty bathroom jobs done: an all-purpose cleaner; a tub, tile and sink cleaner; a toilet-bowl cleaner; and a glass cleaner.
+- and a glass cleaner.
 The best and least expensive glass cleaner, by the way, is a homemade mix of 1/4 cup of vinegar in 3 3/4 cups of warm water.

 You'll also need tools: a long-handled toilet brush, a sponge (preferably a scrubber sponge), a squeegee, a dust cloth, and paper towels.

-Save time by spraying cleaners on areas that need extra soaking time, such as the toilet, tub, and shower, while you tackle other surfaces.
+You can save time by spraying cleaners on areas that need extra soaking time, such as the toilet, tub, and shower, while you tackle other surfaces.

-Follow this procedure, and you'll have a summer-fresh bathroom in minutes, rather than hours:
+Follow this procedure, and you'll have a summer-fresh bathroom in minutes rather than hours:

-• Sanitize the bowl.
+- Sanitize the bowl.
 Squirt toilet bowl cleaner around the inside of the bowl and under the rim.
-With a long-handled toilet brush, swish the cleaner around the bowl, under the rim and as far into the trap as possible.
+With a long-handled toilet brush, swish the cleaner around the bowl, under the rim, and as far into the trap as possible.

-• Tame the scum.
+- Tame the scum.
 Soap buildup makes for icky bathrooms - not what you want guests to see as they change into swimsuits.
 Spray the shower, tub and sink with a tub, tile and sink cleaner.
 Let it sit while you complete the remaining steps.

-• Scrub duty.
+- Scrub duty.
 Use a scrubber sponge to loosen and remove soap scum and buildup on the tub or shower.
 Rinse clean.
 To make this task more manageable in the future, keep a squeegee in the shower or a sponge in the tub.
 Wipe down the shower door and walls or sides of the tub after each use to help prevent soap-scum buildup.
 To keep mildew in check, open the shower door or curtain after use to let it air-dry.
 If mold already has a toehold, scrub the surface with 3/4 cup bleach in 1-gallon water; rinse clean.

-• The floor.
+- The floor.
 Vacuum or sweep, then mop.

-• Garbage detail.
+- Garbage detail.
 Empty the trash can and take the bag with you.

 Quick Kitchen Cleanups

-Kitchens are a potluck of dirt, grease, and germs.
-To make this room a sunny haven, you'll need an all-purpose cleaner, a glass cleaner (or the vinegar and water mix), hand dishwashing detergent, a clean, dry cloth, a scrubber sponge and a scourer (the ball-shape, woven-plastic kind).
+To make this room a sunny haven, you'll need an all-purpose cleaner, a glass cleaner (or the vinegar and water mix), hand dishwashing detergent, a clean, dry cloth, a scrubber sponge, and a scourer (the ball-shape, woven-plastic kind).

-• Spot patrol.
-Don't waste precious summer moments scrubbing dried-on foods or baked-on spills on counters and the stove top.
+- Spot patrol.
+Don't waste precious summer moments scrubbing dried-on foods or baked-on spills on counters and the stovetop.
 Give them a generous spritz of all-purpose cleaner and allow the cleaner to penetrate the grime while you move on.

-• Surface duty.
+- Surface duty.
 Work your way around the kitchen, cleaning all the surfaces.
-First, wipe up the spots you sprayed earlier, then use an all-purpose cleaner for a general wiping of countertops, the oven exterior, cabinets, the dishwasher, and refrigerator.
+First, wipe up the spots you sprayed earlier, then use an all-purpose cleaner for a general wiping of countertops, the oven exterior, cabinets, the dishwasher, and the refrigerator.
 By making one thorough cleaning trip around the room, you're sure to hit all the surface hot spots.
 Finally, spray a disinfectant cleaner on the countertops and refrigerator handle and let it sit for at least 10 minutes.

-• Clean the sink and faucet with a sponge and dishwashing liquid or all-purpose cleaner.
+- Clean the sink and faucet with a sponge and dishwashing liquid or all-purpose cleaner.
 To make the faucet sparkle, spritz it with a glass cleaner and polish dry.
 Wipe the countertops and refrigerator door handle clean of disinfectant.

-• Floor it.
+- Floor it.
 Sweep, then mop the floor.

 Clean Meet And Greet Areas